 Both the Securities and Exchange Commission (SEC) and the Commodity Futures Trading Commission (CFTC) have whistleblower programs that allow an individual to report violations of the securities and commodities trading laws and regulations.
 Successful whistleblowers are entitled in between 10% and 30% of any penalty imposed by these agencies.
 Whistleblowers with knowledge of insider trading, violations of the Foreign Corrupt Practices Act, accounting fraud, or any other illegal or improper schemes that harm investors or violate the law, can come forward with this information to regulatory authorities on a confidential basis.

-Jerry Martin, pictured at a press conference above, served as the United States Attorney from 2010-2013.
+Jerry Martin, pictured at a press conference above, served as the United States Attorney for the Middle District of Tennessee from 2010-2013.

 Our firm represented a doctor and two nurses who filed a False Claims Act lawsuit against Community Health Systems, Inc. (CHS) that resulted in a record-breaking $98 million settlement for the government, and a fair and just recovery for our clients.Read More